 Art and Design

-At Lee Brigg Infants and Nursery School we aim to provide a high-quality art and design education, which will engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
+At Lee Brigg Infant & Nursery School we aim to provide a high-quality art education, which will engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.

-Art and design is concerned with the way we respond to, understand and interpret our world through our senses and emotions.
-Taking part in art and design allows us to investigate what we see; to make visual responses; to interpret; to discriminate and reach decisions.
+Art is concerned with the way we respond to, understand and interpret our world through our senses and emotions.
+Taking part in art allows us to investigate what we see; to make visual responses; to interpret and to reach decisions.

 Art and design has its own language based upon visual and tactile elements and it is our aim to ensure all children have the opportunity to explore their own creativity and individuality.

 Aims in teaching Art at Lee Brigg Infant & Nursery School:

 - To provide a broad and balanced range of art activities.

 - To show children's progress of art skills through the work produced.

 - To provide a varied arts curriculum, including experiences from other cultures and traditions.

 - To raise and develop children's self esteem through class and group activities and individual work.